dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 ```

 {{< callout >}}
+We store the "value" (if applicable) in the token.
+An alternative approach
-An alternative (or additional) approach would be store the start and end
+would be store the start and end offset of the token within the expression
-offset of the token within the expression string which would be both more memory
+string and reference the contents of the expression later.
+This can be more memory
-efficient and more generally useful.
+efficient and generally more useful.
 But **we're being lazy today**.
 {{</ callout >}}

-As we used a `TokenType` [enum](https://www.php.net/manual/en/language.types.enumerations.php) we'd better define it with our 4 token types:
+We used a `TokenType` [enum](https://www.php.net/manual/en/language.types.enumerations.php) so let's define it with our 4 token types:

 ```php
 <?php